neoforged/Documentation/docs/datagen/loottables.md

 Loot Table Builders
 -------------------

-To generate loot tables, they are accepted by the `LootTableSubProvider` as a `LootTable$Builder`.
-Afterwards, the specified `LootContextParamSet` is set in the `LootTableProvider$SubProviderEntry` and then built via `#build`.
+To generate loot tables, they are accepted by the `LootTableSubProvider` as a `LootTable.Builder`.
+Afterwards, the specified `LootContextParamSet` is set in the LootTableProvider.SubProviderEntry and then built via `#build`.
 Before being built, the builder can specify entries, conditions, and modifiers which affect how the loot table functions.

 :::note
 The functionality of loot tables is so expansive that it will not be covered by this documentation in its entirety.
 Instead, a brief description of each component will be mentioned.
 The specific subtypes of each component can be found using an IDE.
 Their implementations will be left as an exercise to the reader.